gokberkguner/Dart-Flutter-Adventure/README.md

 ItemBuilder and Seperator Builder for RAM-Friendly Lists.
 (You can see that scrool move and separating how it's like.)

+**NOTE: I continued to use main4.dart for these operations.
+It is enough to just specify the class that we will define in the body: part.**

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/76449375/106366782-52580b00-634f-11eb-82e3-080cedd994ba.gif)